m-01101101/on-data/_posts/2021-02-20-linear-algebra.md

 $$4x_1 = 5x_2 = - 13$$
 $$-2x_1 + 3x_2 = 9$$

-In matrix notiation, we can write the system more compactly;
+In matrix notation, we can write the system more compactly;

 $Ax = b$ with;